codeface-io/SwiftObserver/README.md

 # More

+## Further Reading

 * **Patterns:** Read more about some [patterns that emerged from using SwiftObserver](Documentation/specific-patterns.md#specific-patterns).
 * **Philosophy:** Read more about the [philosophy and features of SwiftObserver](Documentation/philosophy.md#the-philosophy-of-swiftobserver).
 * **Architecture:** Have a look at a [dependency diagram of the types of SwiftObserver](Documentation/architecture.md).
 * **License:** SwiftObserver is released under the MIT license.
 [See LICENSE](LICENSE) for details.

+## Open Tasks

+* Decompose, rework and extend unit test suite
+* Write API documentation comments
+* Update, rework and extend documentation of features, philosophy and patterns
+* Add bindings for interoperation with Combine and SwiftUI
+* Add syntax sugar for observing/processing on queues, if added API complexity is worth it
+* Leverage property wrappers where they offer any sort of benefit
+* Engage feedback and contribution

 [badge-gitter]: https://img.shields.io/badge/chat-Gitter-red.svg?style=flat-square